ICSpark-Projects/Special-Stockpile-Hard/README.md

     updateContent(thingIndex);
 });
 ```

+In the designated space of the provided boilerplate code, create the updateContent function.
+This function takes in a value `thingIndex`, and does the following inside:
+-

 In the code, we notice one data type being used.
 In this case, it is the `number` datatype.
 It is one of Javascript's primitive data types, with the `string` data types we used in our objects being another such datatype.